bitprj/BitU-3WBootCamp/Week 2 - Working with Data using Pandas/Week2_README.md

 By the end of the week, you will learn how to do the following with Pandas:

-- Import and create datasets
+- Import data and create Dataframes
+- Gather information about the dataset
 - Set an index for the dataset
-- Gather information about the dataset
+- Select specific data using indexing
-- Remove NaN (None) values from the data
+- Remove columns, rows, or NaN (None) values from data
-- Select specific subsets of data
 - Filter the dataset based on your criteria
-- Use aggregation functions on the data
+- Use aggregation functions such as groupby on the data

 Thus, by the end of this week, you will have an excellent foundation for data analysis using Pandas.